-- Administrative/planning costs (up to 10%) - · Carryover of funds to subsequent fiscal year (up to 10% of "funds payable") - Identification, development and demonstration of leveraging programs - Leveraging incentives, whereby the rules allow grantees such as DHCD to spend LIHEAP funds to identify, develop, and demonstrate leveraging programs where nonfederal supplemental funding and other resources supplement the federal LIHEAP funds. - Assurance 16 activities, which allows DHCD, at its option, to us up to 5% of funds to provide services that encourage and enable households to reduce their home energy needs and the need for energy assistance.

-B. Use of Contingency Funds
+- · Administrative/planning costs (up to 10%) - · Carryover of funds to subsequent fiscal year (up to 10% of "funds payable") - · Identification, development and demonstration of leveraging programs - Obligation of leveraging incentive funds - Assurance 16 activities (up to 5%) - 1.
+Use of Contingency Funds

-Emergency contingency funds, which at the discretion of the federal government, are awarded to states that have acquired non-federal home energy respurces for low-income households.
-Contigency funds are not awarded every year.
-If awarded, these funds shall be used for any purpose authorized under LIHEAP including heating assistance, crisis assistance, weatherization, administrative costs, and carryover, subject to normal LIHEAP restrictions.
+Contingency funds shall be used for any purpose authorized under LIHEAP including heating assistance, crisis assistance, weatherization, administrative costs, and carryover, subject to normal LIHEAP restrictions.
 Contingency funds shall be added to the regular block grant allocation for the current fiscal year.
 Massachusetts has traditionally used contingency funds to increase benefit levels, but may, at its discretion, use funding for such activities as providing additional crisis assistance, making supplemental payments to secondary heating sources, and other activities allowable under the LIHEAP statute.

-C. Allocation of State Funding
+1. Allocation of State Funding

-Any state supplement to LIHEAP shall be used for the purposes of assisting low-income households with the purchase of heating oil, propane, natural gas, electricity and other primary or secondary heating sources.
+Any state supplement to LIHEAP shall be used for the purposes of assisting low-income households with the purchase of heating oil, propane, natural gas, electricity and otherprimary or secondary heating sources.
 If authorized by the Massachusetts state legislature, distribution of state funds shall be made on the same basis as federal funds in determining Subgrantee allocations and expenditures shall be incurred in accordance with the State Plan submitted by DHCD to HHS.